Top Campgrounds near Grand Canyon

 Kings Creek

-Kings Creek Campground is located on the west side of Tropic Reservoir, high on the Colorado Plateau at an elevation of 8,000 feet.
-Visitors enjoy boating, fishing, hiking, and exploring local ATV trails.
+Kings Creek Campground is situated at 8,000 feet on the west side of Tropic Reservoir in the Colorado Plateau.
+It offers activities such as boating, fishing, hiking, and ATV trail exploration.

 Popular Filters